 Some of the humans in the film are prepared to go off and leave everyone on earth and just start over with an “ark” of human eggs and sperm.
 This plot point was somewhat pathetic (on the characters’ part) but necessary to show the multiple levels of human thinking.
 It asks the question: What is more important, those already living and suffering or the thought of no humans existing at all?

 The other issue we had was the main point to the film – of finding another planet to colonize.
 If we couldn’t take care of the last one then how dare we feel entitled to another one?
-Not to mention the fact Nolan conveniently didn’t mention other life on those planets (that I can remember) – only if they did or didn’t support human life.
+Not to mention the fact Nolan conveniently didn’t acknowledge other life on those planets (that I can remember) – only if they did or didn’t support human life.

-I would much rather be a caretaking steward of the earth than have my species blamed for killing off every other species (plant and animal – oh, and not a single animal was seen in the film, by the way.
+I would much rather be a caretaking steward of the earth we do have than have my species blamed for killing off every other species (plant and animal – oh, and not a single animal was seen in the film, by the way.
 Hm, I WONDER WHY).
 I would much rather our species be able to fix problems rather than escape them the way Nolan suggests in this film.

 Let me give you an example: Instead of leaving a planet that was losing its oxygen, why not have scientists mutate the human body to have them better withstand the nitrogen that was taking over in the film?
 Why not genetically modify humans to withstand the climate they created?
 That’s adapting.

 My point is: There has to be a better way than leaving our mess behind.
 Leaving is only a temporary solution.
 We will always have to come back and face our “ghosts” eventually.
 I don’t want to be a scary ghost.
-[Spoilers] After all, even in the film, the human race (which now knows more about 5th dimensions and gravity and time and space and is perhaps more evolved (?)) comes “back”to make sure things go right for the human race.
+[Spoilers] After all, even in the film, the human race (which now knows more about 5th dimensions and gravity and time and space and is perhaps more evolved (?)) comes “back” to make sure things go right for the human race.
 Why can’t we just work toward being good ghosts from the beginning?
 [End Spoilers]

 “Don’t go down so gently…I’m just waiting on you to breathe without permission”